 The Washington Report covers legislative and regulatory policy activities, and is compiled by NAR's Advocacy Group policy staff.
 To receive this content via email, subscribe to NAR's Member's Edge newsletter.

-The Office of the Comptroller of the Currency, the Board of Governors of the Federal Reserve System, and the Federal Deposit Insurance Corporation (collectively “the Agencies") released a proposed rule that would increase the current threshold for residential real estate transactions requiring an appraisal to $400,000.
+NAR submitted comments to the Office of the Comptroller of the Currency, the Board of Governors of the Federal Reserve System, and the Federal Deposit Insurance Corporation (collectively “the Agencies”) on a the threshold for requiring an appraisal in commercial real estate transactions to $400,000 from the current level of $250,000.